SaskyaPanchaud/dai-lab-protocoldesign/specs/SaskyaPanchaud_AlessioGiuliano/protocol.md

     - SUBSTRACT
     - MULTIPLY
     - DIVIDE
+- EXIT
+  - Message written by the client, closing the connection with the server and stopping the client.
 - RESULT &lt;result>
   - Message sent by the server containing the string with the operation's result.
 - UNKNOWN OPERATION &lt;OPERATION>